mchaudhary22/I2GDS2024/RNA_g2/README.md

 <details>
 <summary> Trimmomatic as an sbatch </summary>

-or to submit the entire process as a slurm job
+or to submit the entire process as a slurm job if you are replicating the entier pipeline on the VT ARC server
 ``` nano trimmer.sh```

 then copy paste